Coming up with great PR ideas is a tough job.

 For inspiration, I suggest checking out famous vlogger Casey Neistat’s video “Make It Count” which he made on behalf of Nike:

 How about installing a swimming pool on the roof?
 How about inviting a famous band or throwing an epic out-of-proportion party?
 How about paying for everyone’s gym membership fees for a whole year?
 What about investing the money in a nearby daycare facility?
-How about building more parking spots or buying free-to-use electric kick bikes?
+How about building more parking spots or buying free-to-use electric kickbikes?
 What about a donation to suicide prevention to commemorate a colleague’s brother?
 What about making a row of quiet rooms where employees can meditate and catch their breaths?

 Ideas like these are often all over the place, making them perfect for finding great PR ideas.

-Journalists are often okay with organisations asking them for advice based on their expertise.
 If you can get relevant journalists to disclose what they’re extra interested in right now, their input is valuable fodder for great PR ideas.

-Read also: How To Write a PR Pitch
+Learn more: How To Write a PR Pitch

-Make a list of survey questions.
+Make a list of potential survey questions.

 A client launching a job market website asked job seekers if they had lied about their resumé.
 It culminated in national headlines and thousands of registrations.

-“Liars — 4 out 5 job seekers lie on their resumé.”
+Liars — 4 out 5 job seekers lie on their resumé.”

 Another client struggled to get clients to sign service agreements on their backup power solutions.
 So, we surveyed hospitals about their service agreements.
 It culminated in national headlines and all hospitals signing up.

-“Deathtraps — 7 out of 8 hospitals haven’t serviced their backup power in case of a blackout.”
+Deathtraps — 7 out of 8 hospitals haven’t serviced their backup power in case of a blackout.”

 Journalists are almost always open to interesting new survey results.
 Make a list of questions and dare to be creative and pointy.